Skip to main content

 A 2017 study by Egale showed that the fear of being pushed back into the closet was the number one issue for LGBTQ seniors.

-Henriques is familiar with the issue.
+Henriques knows the issue all too well.
 She spent years working in the seniors’ wing of an LGBTQ2S+ organization in Vancouver and noticed how poorly people were sometimes treated.
 She said that some never let go of their old prejudices.

 Alexandra Henriques (left) signed her lease with Maison RebElles treasurer Isabelle Duclaud (right) on Thursday.
 (Erika Morris / CTV News)